lavesan/google-pay-vue/README.md

 ## Where's it integrated?

-`src/components/GooglePay.vue`, there you can see all the implementation.
+`src/components/GooglePay.vue`, there you can see all the implementation.<br />
+If you're using nuxt or some other platform, see how to add the google script to the head (The script in this project is in `public/index.html`).

 ## Pre-requisites